-Wouldn’t it be great if after publishing a new post on your WordPress website, the following took place … all from your web address:
+Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following took place … all from your post address:

-• Search engines would discover your pages faster,
+- Search engines could discover your pages faster,

-• Every single piece of content created on your website would have a unique ID, making things easier to manage.
+- Every post created on your website or blog would have a unique ID, making things easier to manage.

 How To Set Up And Use WordPress Permalinks